 An innovative approach to research was undertaken wherein members of the research group developed and implemented a series of single case studies to explore the effectiveness of core stability training in people with MS with moderate disability levels.
 The research group facilitated by the MS Trust, co-ordinated 5 physiotherapists from 5 UK centres to each undertake 2 single case studies.
 A standardised study protocol, training days, and ongoing support and guidance to the local novice researchers was provided throughout the research process.

 Eight individuals with stable MS, who could walk independently with or without unilateral assistance, were recruited for the project.
 The intervention comprised of 16 face-to-face individualised sessions lasting approximately 30 minutes.
 The sessions were delivered twice per week over an 8-week period, by a specialist neurological physiotherapist with experience in the delivery of core stability training to people with MS. In addition, participants carried out an individualised daily 15-minute home exercise programme.
-You can view the exercises used here but they should only be used by and with the supervision of a suitably qualified physiotherapist.
+You can view the core stability exercises (PDF, 8MB) used but they should only be used by and with the supervision of a suitably qualified physiotherapist.

 The basket, which is comprised of 10 exercises, was generated by specialist neurological physiotherapists through a consensus process.
 The exercises are designed to be appropriate for adults who can walk independently with or without use of unilateral assistance such as walking stick or orthotic brace.
 In the study the physiotherapists selected specific exercises from the exercise basket following a detailed assessment of each individual.
 Stretching was undertaken prior to or during these exercises to address any mal-alignments.
 Where necessary, in the first instance, clinicians facilitated the movements with a "hands on" approach, progressing to a "hands off" approach.
 Activation of transversus abdominis, in neutral spinal alignment, was required for each starting position.
 Each participant received a workbook with written and diagrammatic instructions describing their home exercise programme.
 Exercises were progressed, or new ones chosen, in response to the abilities of the individual over the 8 week intervention period.